codymck/codymck/README.md

 # About Me

-🚀 My name is Cody McKinney and my interests are mostly in philosophy, astronomy, aviation, MMA, and of course coding.
+🚀 My name is Cody McKinney and my interests are mostly philosophy, astronomy, aviation, MMA, and of course coding.

-🎓 I graduated 2023 with a Bachelors in Software Engineering from California State University, San Marcos.
+🎓 I graduated in 2023 with a bachelor's degree in Software Engineering from California State University, San Marcos.

 📚 I am currently learning Rust.
-I have always loved C++ and thought Rust would be a perfect language to branch off into.

-⚡ I have worked on a variety of projects, including desktop applications, websites, databases, and cloud services, but I am primarily focused on learning more about embedded systems.
+⚡ I have worked on a variety of projects, including desktop applications, websites, databases, and cloud services, but I am primarily focused on learning more about embedded systems in my free time.

 ## 🔎 Stats